 Windows, External Doors and Joinery

 Repair Category 2

-Notes The seals of double glazed units have failed, resulting in condensation between the panes of glass.
-These units can be repaired/replaced by a glazing contractor.
+Notes A bedroom window is ill fitting.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.